microsoft/datashaper/javascript/react/docs/report/react.api.md

 // @public (undocumented)
 export function useColumnStyles(clickable: boolean, separator: boolean): Partial<IDetailsColumnStyles>;

-// Warning: (ae-missing-release-tag) "useWorkflowDataTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useDataTable(id: string | undefined, workflow?: Workflow, existingTable?: ColumnTable): ColumnTable | undefined;

 // Warning: (ae-missing-release-tag) "useDetailsHeaderRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public